m-pawlicki/mc-dns/README.md

 # DNS-IP Helper

 This is a simple script to update the IP of a DNS using the command line.
+The environmental variable `CF_API_KEY` is _required_ for the script to run.

 # Usage